101 Weather And Home Weather Station Facts & Tips You Need To Know

 Be aware of the dangers and symptoms of hypothermia and frostbite.
-If you were directly exposed to extreme cold for an extended period of time, you may not even be aware that you are suffering from any of these conditions.
+If you were directly exposed to extreme cold for an extended period of time, you might not even be aware that you are suffering from any of these conditions.
 Inform yourself about these conditions and follow the advice from people experienced with extreme cold and what to be aware of.

 Avoid Sweating And Stay Dry.
 Dressing too warmly or heating a room too much can cause you to perspire, which is never a good idea.
 Moisture on your skin will inevitably turn cold when you are away from a source of heat, which can severely impact your body's temperature.

 These are just a few examples.
-There is lot more you can do, so make sure you are properly informed and educated when you heading to a location you know will experience these extreme cold conditions.
+There is a lot more you can do, so make sure you are properly informed and educated when you are heading to a location you know will experience these extreme cold conditions.

 77) Using Clouds To Tell Future Weather Events

 Although clouds are normally observed and associated with the weather conditions we are experiencing at the time, they have a lot more to offer.
-Keeping an eye on clouds some distance away, can also give you a pretty good indication of future weather events.
+Keeping an eye on clouds some distance away can also give you a pretty good indication of future weather events.

 Clouds are made up of thousands or millions of microdroplets.
 The more moisture a cloud contains, the darker the color.
-It should come as no surprise then, that the clouds we normally associate with stormy rainy weather, are usually very dark in color.
+It should come as no surprise, then, that the clouds we normally associate with stormy, rainy weather are usually very dark in color.

-The much lighter, almost feathery like clouds on the other hand, normally contains very little moisture and are normally an indication of clear and pleasant weather conditions.
+The much lighter, almost feathery like clouds, on the other hand, normally contains very little moisture and are normally an indication of clear and pleasant weather conditions.